TaygaHoshi/tt-project/Content/Armor.md

 > [!info]
- The "SPD penalty" from wearing armor affect Evasion, movement speed and initiative.
+ The "SPD penalty" from wearing armor reduce Evasion, movement speed and initiative.
 It does not affect the SPD aptitude itself on the character sheet.

 # Temporary Armor
 Additional armor can be gained through spells and abilities which grant temporary armor.
 Rules of temporary armor can be found in the [[List of Rules - Status Effects]] page.